odddollar/Leafscript/README.md

 - Breaks in for loops
 - Nested if/for
 - Basic debugging mode that prints all variables every line

-Currently working on:
-- Error messages
+- Packaging programs to an exe file

 No plans to implement in near future
 - Array variables
+- Error messages

 ## Examples